MohamedSaid16/NurseryManagementSystem/README.md

 # NurseryManagementSystem
-A comprehensive nursery/childcare management system built with React.js and Node.js
+A comprehensive Nursery Management System for managing children, parents, employees, and administrative tasks.
+Built with React.js for the frontend and Node.js/Express for the backend, with role-based access control and real-time features.